AgroGo-WSU/cloud-platform/README.md

 #### POST Request
 - Inserts a new entry into a specified table.
-- Uses the `Body` section to specify data on each field.
+- Uses the `json` section to specify data on each field.
 - Performs a validation to ensure that an entry isn't created without needed data.
 - Example query: (adds a new line in the User table with the following values: location = Detroit, email = adomaitisandrew@gmail.com, firstName = Drew, lastName = Adomaitis
 ```